datajoint/element-array-ephys/Background.md

 ## Pipeline Development
-Through our interviews and direct collaboration on the precursor projects, we identified the common motifs to create the Neuropixels Element with the repository hosted at https://github.com/datajoint/elements-neuropixels.
+Through our interviews and direct collaboration on the precursor projects, we identified the common motifs to create the Array Electrophysiology Element with the repository hosted at https://github.com/datajoint/element-array-ephys.

-Major features of the Neuropixels Element include:
+Major features of the Array Electrophysiology Element include:
 + Pipeline architecture defining:
     + Probe, electrode configuration compatible with Neuropixels probes and generalizable to other types of probes (e.g. tetrodes) - supporting both chronic and acute probe insertion mode
     + Probe-insertion, ephys-recordings, LFP extraction, clusterings, curations, sorted units and the associated data (e.g. spikes, waveforms, etc.)